guncekal/text-to-processflow/README.md

 Its purpose is to provide a clear, reviewable first draft that helps process teams move from unstructured descriptions to structured discussion and validation.

+# Limitations & Non-Goals

+FlowMind is intentionally scoped as a process understanding and draft-generation tool, not as a fully automated modeling or execution system.

+The following limitations are by design:

+- FlowMind does not complete, optimize, or correct processes

+Missing activities, roles, or rules are surfaced as open questions instead of being inferred.

+- FlowMind does not guarantee process correctness

+The output reflects how confidently the structure was extracted from the input, not whether the process itself is valid or compliant.

+- FlowMind does not produce executable workflows or BPMN models

+The Process DSL is an intermediate representation, not a runtime or automation format.

+- FlowMind does not enforce strict modeling conventions

+Structural patterns (e.g. consecutive events) are highlighted for discussion rather than automatically fixed.

+- FlowMind does not replace human process expertise

+It is designed to accelerate review and discussion, not to eliminate expert judgment.